 Knowing the different fabric varieties helps when you’re shopping

-Asking a sales associate for a pashmina doesn’t really give her very much to go on.
+In the world of business, asking a London SEO agency to rank you on Google for the keyword 'fashion' isn't very specific however asking them to rank for the latest fashion trends in.
+In a similar vein, asking a sales associate for a pashmina doesn’t really give her very much to go on.
 But if you say you want a pashmina scarf, you’ve narrowed down the choices considerably.
-And if you say a pashmina wedding scarf, you’ve done even more refining.
+And if you say a pashmina scarf, then you’ve done even more refining.
 Knowing one fabric from another can also help you as you scan your favorite store and look for that perfect outfit.

 The care of your clothing is dependent on what it’s made of